 Assistance with the understanding of data, particularly student achievement data, and the application of such data in classroom instruction.

 The development of professional growth and improvement systems for new teachers, using valid and reliable measures of teaching and leadership skills;

+The development of culturally responsive pedagogy.

+The development of inclusive and effective discipline practices.

+Improving the school culture and climate related to school leadership and the role of the principal, including to:

+Nurture teacher and staff development to strengthen classroom instruction;

+Build and sustain a culture of learning among adults and children;

+Strengthen communications and relationships with parents, caregivers, and community stake-holders;

+Facilitate the sharing of knowledge, insight, and best practices in the school community; and

+Build relationships and communicating effectively with state and district officials.

-Residency Program – The term `residency program' means a school-based educator preparation program in which a prospective teacher, principal, or other educator--
+Residency Program – The term `residency program' means a school-based program in which a prospective or beginning teacher, principal, or other educator--

-for 1 academic year, works alongside a mentor teacher, principal, or other educator who is the educator of record;
+for one academic year, works full time alongside an accomplished mentor teacher, principal, or other educator who is the educator of record;

-receives concurrent instruction during the year described in subparagraph (A) from the partner institution, which courses may be taught by local educational agency personnel or residency program faculty, in—
+receives concurrent instruction during the year in—

 the teaching of the content area in which the teacher will become certified or licensed;